 I enjoy taking my SUP wherever I can: rivers, lakes, sea.
-I have two towering sons who established the fan base of the Bologna Football Club in Melbourne, serving as president and financial secretary.
-And in case you missed the news: Bologna won the Coppa Italia for the first time this year (since 1971).
+I have two towering sons who founded the Bologna Football Club in Melbourne, serving as president and financial secretary.
+And in case you missed the news: Bologna won the Coppa Italia for the first time in 2025 (since 1971).
 So in solidarity with games I do not watch, but with a city I indeed love: Forza Bologna!

 Future me will learn to garden and to speak German and Cantonese.
-Current me is loving the collaborative work that VR/AR/XR enables.
+Current me is loving the collaborative work that VR/AI/XR enables.

 Current roles

 I am Associate Professor of Film and Associate Dean, International and Engagement, in the Faculty of Arts and Education, Deakin University, in Melbourne, Australia.
-I facilitate partnerships between Deakin University and fellow Universities, Colleges and arts institutions/initiatives that align with our own values and aims, both as a education and arts institution, and as a place of inclusive learning that engages students at all levels (and from all backgrounds) in research and creative practice.
+I facilitate partnerships between Deakin University and fellow Universities, Colleges and arts institutions/initiatives that align with our values and aims, both as an education and a creative arts institution, and as a place of inclusive learning that engages students at all levels (and from all backgrounds) in research, learning and creative practice.

-I am also Director of the Deakin Motion Lab.
-In this capacity I lead an award winning interdisciplinary research and knowledge community focused on digital screen experiences.
+I am Director of the Deakin Motion Lab.
+In this capacity I lead an award winning interdisciplinary research and knowledge community focused on new screen experiences.

 Active around the world